-In addition, a professional is that person you can trust with your deepest secrets.
+In addition, a professional is a person you can trust with your deepest secrets.

-If finding your self-worth in a relationship has been impossible to you (because of something that has happened to you in the past, one you haven’t told anyone about), a professional can help you sort through your past and you are sure that they wouldn’t go singing about you in the marketplace.
+If finding your self-worth in a relationship has been impossible for you (because of something that has happened to you in the past, one you haven’t told anyone about), a professional can help you sort through your past, and you are sure that they wouldn’t go singing about you in the marketplace.